-The building revolves around four axes.
-Its shape helps maximise the number of gables, under which one can place large windows.
+Courtyard Housing revolves around four axes.
+The building's shape helps maximise the number of gables, under which one can place large windows.
 With no skylights, the roof is flat and consistent.
 Its sculptural appearance consolidates the different sections.
 Facades are slightly tilted and meet at obtuse angles.
 This method ensures that the whole building is not visible to the human eye, but only small volumes appropriate with local scale.

 Key to the project, the inner courtyard reminds of small yards in old villages.
 It grants access to all apartments and fosters a collective experience.
 With its inflow of natural light, the patch allows all flats to be crossing or tri-orientated.
 Apartments also have loggias instead of balconies to bring more light inside.